Dimensional broadcasts with @d

 and broadcast_dims

-Broadcasting over AbstractDimArray works as usual with Base Julia broadcasts, except that dimensions are checked for compatibility with eachother, and that values match.
-Strict checks can be turned of globally with strict_broadcast!(false)
+Broadcasting over AbstractDimArray works as usual with Base Julia broadcasts, except that dimensions are checked for compatibility with each other, and that values match.
+Strict checks can be turned off globally with strict_broadcast!(false)

 .
 To avoid even dimension name checks, broadcast over parent(dimarray)